Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Ethan Ports & Buttons Sub.md

 There will be two 40 pin receptacle connectors for the 80 Morpho pins on the Nucleo board.
 This will be what allows the rest of the board to send and recieve signals from the microcontroller.

-There will be two 2 wire terminal blocks for the board to connect to the external flyback converter that takes in 24 V and will return 5 V.
+There will be two 2 wire terminal blocks for the board to connect to the external flyback converter that takes in 24 V and will return 5 V. The flyback converter is a seperate smaller PCB from the main PCB

 Finally, there will be 6 SPST push buttons so that the user can interface with the board to adjust parameters and navigate the menu of the diagnostic tool.